Compliance

 End-to-End Encryption

 Financial firms need to secure clear client consent before using WhatsApp for business communication.
+This section breaks down the key aspects of managing consent and addressing risks.

 Communication Risks